Markt Indersdorf: History

 The area around Indersdorf has been inhabited by humans for thousands of years.
 Remains of Celtic/Vindelici structures near Arnzell (between Indersdorf and Altomünster) have been discovered.
 A Roman road that went from Salzburg to Augsburg passed through a forest south-east of Indersdorf.
 The road would later be used for oxen/cattle trading in the Middle Ages.
 The place name "Indersdorf" may refer to the Bavarian name "Undeo" or "Undio", who worked as a clergyman in Indersdorf in the 9th century.
 Indersdorf was first mentioned in a document in 972 AD.

 An Augustinian monastery and church, in honor of the Assumption of Mary (Klosterkirche Maria Himmelfahrt) was founded in 1120 by order of Count Otto IV. von Wittelsbach, as atonement for his sins for kidnapping Pope Paschal II during a military campaign in Italy with Emperor Henry V in 1111 AD.
 The church and monastery formed an economic and spiritual center of the area.
 In 1223 the monks founded a monastery school.
 During the Thirty Years' War the town was looted by the Swedes in 1632 and in 1634.
 In 1635 the plague broke out.

 In 1704, during the War of the Spanish Succession, an army of English and Austrian troops crossed the Danube River and began to plunder sections of Bavaria.
 The monks at the monastery in Indersdorf had to flee to Munich.
 According to one church record: "because after the Battle of Höchstädt the enemy troops penetrated in full force into Bavaria via Augsburg and plundered everything in Indersdorf on August 19th".

 The monastery pharmacy was built in 1790, followed by a monastery brewery in 1803, now converted into a 'Wirsthaus' and 'Biergarten' since 2016.

-In 1856 the Sisters of Mercy of St. Vincint de Paul began to operate the monastery and set up an orphanage.
-Since the 1990s, the monastery is no longer active but the Archdiocese of Munich and Freising now owns the church and property.
+In 1856 the Sisters of Mercy of St. Vincent de Paul set up an orphanage.
+Since the 1990s, the last of the nuns moved away and the monastery is no longer active.
+However the Archdiocese of Munich and Freising still owns the church and property.